obscode/snpy/docs/overview.rst

    In[12]: print "B peaks at",s.B.Tmax," and has dm15=",s.B.dm15
    B peaks at 53263.6826124  and has dm15= 1.41942033475

-Actually, ``spline_fit`` is a bit of a misnomer, as you can fit with many different kinds of interpolators (spline, polynomial, Guassian process, etc).
+Actually, :meth:`~snpy.sn.sn.spline_fit` is a bit of a misnomer, as you can fit with many different kinds of interpolators (spline, polynomial, Guassian process, etc).
 See (....).

 Other Useful Bits
 -----------------